The Adungu

 You will be intrigued to hear about the history of the ancient kingdoms of the 1800s and the era of the Arab traders.
 Get ready to listen to stories of the colonial era and the journey to Uganda’s independence.

 Keep your eyes open because there is a lot to see!
 There is a lot to document if you like to write!
-Just like the Colony loop trek, you set off from Uganda Manufacturers Association Gate.
+Just like the Colony loop trek, you set off from the Uganda Manufacturers Association Gate.

-As you walk, You will see the Kyadondo Rugby Grounds, the Lugogo shopping mall, the KCCA sports grounds as well as the Lugogo complex stadium where concerts take place, not forgetting the Centenary Park.
-(A Ugandans version of a park you would get to sit in and chill from back home.
+As you walk, You will see the Kyadondo Rugby Grounds, the Lugogo shopping mall, the KCCA sports grounds as well as the Lugogo complex stadium where concerts take place, not forgetting Centenary Park.
+(A Ugandan’s version of a park you would get to sit in and chill from back home.
 You can ask your tour guide to show you around.)

 Along the Kampala- Jinja road highway, you will see the industrial area, the Uganda Management Institute, the Toyota Auto parts warehouse and the British-American Tobacco offices.
 You will also see the Internal Affairs Offices, the Electoral Commission, a couple of banks like the Bank of Africa and the National Environmental Management Association (NEMA) offices.